Tandoh3/PortfolioWebsite-/README.txt

-This is my portfolio website that gives a vivid description of the projects i have worked on
+This is my portfolio website which gives a vivid description about the projects I have worked on.